 Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 This guide breaks down exactly what Chicago sellers pay in 2026, how commissions are structured, what the NAR settlement changed, and how to keep more money in your pocket.
+To see all estimated closing costs beyond commission, use our home sale calculator.

 Current Chicago Commission Rates